Khariton90/Khariton90/README.md

-# 💫 About Me:
+# Hi there.
-Hi there.<br>My name is Evgeny, I am a student of htmlAcademy.<br>A fullstack developer by profession.<br>At the moment I am working on educational projects,<br>as well as developing applications that simplify the calculation<br>of construction materials and services in the construction sector.
+My name is Evgeny, I am a student of htmlAcademy.<br>A fullstack developer by profession.<br>At the moment I am working on educational projects,<br>as well as developing applications that simplify the calculation<br>of construction materials and services in the construction sector.

 ## 🌐 Socials: